-These factors, and probably play important roles in increasing disease rates related to aging and the conditions observed in people with HIV.
-The point at which the experts have not reached a common denominator is like the HIV infection itself may further exacerbate underlying risk factors through inflammation and has age-related immunosenescence known to contribute to the aging process and related issues.
+These factors are likely to play important roles in increasing the rates of aging-related diseases and conditions observed in people with HIV.
+The point at which experts have not yet reached a common denominator is how HIV itself can further aggravate underlying risk factors through inflammation and has age-related immunosenescence known to contribute to the aging process and related problems.

 Researchers are working hard to try to understand how quickly the inflammation and leads to acts immunosenescence related to age in people with HIV, after becoming infected.
 There is no evidence that could lead to the conclusion that this will happen soon, or shortly after a person contracting HIV, and there is also evidence that good control of the virus (either because as a person naturally control HIV and [Elite controllers] Or because he or she began antiretroviral therapy - ART) may this process a little slower or not.

-Experts still did not eliminate the doubts about the best way to assess chronic inflammation by HIV and / or to assess whether the patient has age-related immunosenescence.
-And we still do not know how these conditions contribute independently to aging and the development of age-related diseases, either in HIV-negative patients or in people with HIV.
-Are ongoing research, however, looking for ways to answer these questions.
-However, there are many interventions that can allow the person living with HIV can reduce the risk of many diseases and conditions related to age.
-And that's what we will see in the next post, to be published on Monday, November 16th day of 2015.
+Experts have not yet ruled out any doubts about how best to assess chronic inflammation by HIV and / or assess whether the patient has age-related immunosenescence.
+And we do not yet know how much these conditions independently contribute to the aging and development of aging-related diseases, both in HIV-negative patients and in people with HIV.
+Research work is underway, however, seeking ways to answer these questions.
+However, there are many interventions that can enable a person living with HIV to reduce the risk of many age-related diseases and conditions.
+And this is what will be seen in the next post, to be published next Monday, the sixteenth of November of 2015.

 Tradução: Claudio de Souza Santos